stratdev3/SimpleW/documentation/simplew/docs/guide/response.md

 Returning a value from a handler is the simplest and fastest way to produce a response.

-When a handler returns a non-null value :
-- The value is passed to the global `HttpHandlerResult`
-- By default, it is serialized as JSON
-- The response is sent automatically

-You do not need to :
-- Create a response object
-- Set headers
-- Call `SendAsync()`

-SimpleW takes care of everything.

 ### Example: Object Return

 ```csharp